d2alphame/derml/README.md

 ```

 ## Arrays
+Elements of an array can be specified in one of two possible ways; Multiple line in which each element is on a line by itself
+and Single line in which all elements of the array are specified on a single line

+### Multiple Line Arrays
 Append a pair of square brackets to indicate that the value would be an array.
 Specify each value on its own line.
 Start each value on its own line starting with indentation and followed by equals-space.
 The value begins from the first non-space character after the equals sign (=) up to the end of the line.
 End the array values with an empty element
 ```
 	array-value[]